Mimusops laurifolia

-Mimusops laurifolia is a large evergreen tree, native to the Ethiopian Highlands and the highlands of southeastern Arabian Peninsula.
+Mimusops laurifolia is a large evergreen tree, native to the Ethiopian Highlands and the highlands of the southeastern Arabian Peninsula.

 Description

 Mimusops laurifolia is an evergreen, broad-canopied tree, typically growing up to 15 metres tall, and up to 25 metres under optimal conditions.
 The leaves are oval and leathery, and clustered towards the end of the twigs.
 The fruit is an oval yellow berry about 35mm x 20mm.

 Distribution

 In Africa, M. laurifolia is found in scattered sites in the northern and eastern Ethiopian Highlands of Eritrea, Ethiopia, northwestern Somaliland, and in the coastal mountains of Djibouti.
 It is found on mountain slopes, in dry Juniperus-Olea forests in association with Juniperus procera and Olea europaea, as single large trees in evergreen or semi-evergreen bushland outside the forest, and in riparian forests or as isolated trees along intermittent streams.

 It also occurs in a few sites on the southwestern Arabian Peninsula – in stream valleys on the slopes of the Sarawat Mountains in northwestern Yemen and southwestern Saudi Arabia, and on Jabal Ureys and Jabal Gedu, coastal mountains along Yemen's southern coast.
 In Jabal Ureys and Jabal Gedu, M. laurifolia occurs in small enclaves of fog forest where the coastal mountains intercept moisture-bearing winds from the Arabian Sea.